Failover and Failover Modes (Always On Availability Groups)

-Issues at the database level, such as a database becoming suspect due to the loss of a data file, deletion of a database, or corruption of a transaction log, do not cause an availability group to failover.
+Unless Database Level Health Detection is configured, issues at the database level, such as a database becoming suspect due to the loss of a data file, deletion of a database, or corruption of a transaction log, do not cause an availability group to failover.

 During the failover, the failover target takes over the primary role, recovers its databases, and brings them online as the new primary databases.
 The former primary replica, when available, switches to the secondary role, and its databases become secondary databases.
 Potentially, these roles can switch back and forth (or to a different failover target) in response to multiple failures or for administrative purposes.